The Importance of Iron to Thyroid Patients and Links to Gut Health

 Heme is the name of a number of naturally occurring organic molecules that contain iron.
 Heme is found in meat.
 Interestingly, heme is absorbed by machinery completely different to that of inorganic iron.
 The process is more efficient and is independent of duodenal pH.
 Consequently meats are excellent nutrient sources of iron.
 Meat is the best form of food to obtain iron from as even when stomach acid is reduced, which it often is in hypothyroid patients the natural form of organic iron is still absorbed extremely well.
 Many people discuss the benefits of eating vegetables like spinach but this form of iron is not as well absorbed as the heme in meat (red meat, liver and kidneys especially).
 The shortage of meats in the diets of many of the people in the world adds to the burden of iron deficiency.

 A number of dietary factors influence iron absorption.
-Ascorbate (as in vitamin C) and citrate increase iron uptake, in part by acting as weak chelators to help to make the iron more soluble in the duodenum.
+Vitamin C can often increase iron uptake (but better to take this as Whole Food Vitamin C, as sometimes the standard type can lower ferritin), in part by acting as weak chelators to help to make the iron more soluble in the duodenum.
 Iron is readily transferred from these compounds into the mucosal lining cells.
 Conversely, iron absorption is inhibited by plant phytates and tannins.
 These compounds also chelate iron, but prevent its uptake by the absorption machinery.
 Phytates are prominent in wheat and some other cereals, while tannins are prevalent in (non-herbal) teas.

 So, the health of the digestive system is critical to the raising, and maintenance, of good iron levels, as it is the duodenum that absorbs iron.

 Low stomach acid may also affect the absorption or iron.